 Each student is responsible for leading a tutorial discussion, either individually or as part of a group.
 This involves conducting a brief presentation to engage fellow classmates and encourage them to delve into the designated topic, fostering an environment for discussion.
 The primary aim is to inspire and encourage all participants to collectively explore relevant and interesting issues and experiences.
-To support their tutorial, students can utilize various materials, including newspaper cuttings, pictures, video clips, and more.
+To support their tutorial, students can utilize various materials, including newspapers, pictures, videos, and more.